IBM-Cloud/sap-automated-deployment-scripts/sapsingletierdb2/README.md

 - Allow inbound SSH traffic (TCP port 22)

 ### Installation media
-SAP installation media used for this deplyment is the default one for **SAP Netweaver 7.5** with **DB2 10.5FP7** available at SAP Support Portal under *INSTALLATION AND UPGRADE* area and it has to be provided manually in the input parameter file.
+SAP installation media used for this deployment is the default one for **SAP Netweaver 7.5** with **DB2 10.5FP7** available at SAP Support Portal under *INSTALLATION AND UPGRADE* area and it has to be provided manually in the input parameter file.

 ### Keys
 For the script configuration add your IBM Cloud API Key in `terraform.tfvars`.